The Sun's Supergranulation: Classical fluid theory and phenomenological models

 Note that the relative orientations and amplitudes of rotation, shear and gravity are fundamental parameters in the sheared rotating convection problem.
-It should therefore be kept in mind that the results (e.g. the pattern phase velocity and wavelength) of local Cartesian theoretical models of supergranulation incorporating solar-like rotation effects are expected to depend on latitude, as the orientation of the rotation vector changes from horizontal at the equator to vertical at the pole, and the subsurface rotational velocity gradient varies with latitude in the Sun.
-We recall that there is as yet no conclusive observational evidence for a latitudinal dependence of the scales of supergranulation (see Section~\ref{obsrot}), so it is unclear if local models of sheared rotating convection can help solve the problem quantitatively.
-Global spherical models do not necessarily suffer from this problem, as they predict global modes with a well-defined phase velocity.
+The results (e.g., the pattern phase velocity and wavelength) of local Cartesian theoretical models of supergranulation incorporating solar-like rotation effects are, therefore, expected to depend significantly on latitude.
+This is a problem with local laminar models of sheared rotating convection, because in practice there is no conclusive observational evidence for a very strong latitudinal dependence of the scales or propagation of supergranulation (see Sect.~\ref{obsrot}).
+Laminar spherical models do not necessarily suffer from this problem to the same extent, as they predict global modes with a well-defined phase velocity.